slowernews/wisdom-tldr/chapters/chapter_1_self.md

 # 1.1 - On foundations

-### On the real you

-*'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

-You are your deeds: your actions reveal your real values.
-How you do anything is how you do everything.
-Ultimately you are your choices.

-> *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*

-How to come alive?

-A man is and should be an evolving target.
-Never stop working on yourself.
-Always strive to be better.
-Is succeeding at mediocrity a worthwhile life?
-For some of you, you must make the conscious decision that you are going to change your story.
-No matter where you are in your life, you have the power to change everything in an instant.

-You need to develop an unshakable identity as a high achiever and peak performer before you can expect to achieve highly or perform at your peak.

-> *'Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
-Because what the world needs is more people to come alive.' -- Howard Thurman*

-> *'There comes a time when you ought to start doing what you want.
-Take a job that you love.
-You will jump out of bed in the morning.
-I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.' -- Warren Buffett*

-> *'Your temporary circumstances do not have to become your permanent identity' -- Greg Hartle*

----
 ### On independence

 *'A man is free at the instant he wants to be.' -- Voltaire*